circlefin/solana-cctp-contracts/README.md

 ### Build

-First, generate a new key for the program address with `solana-keygen new -o <PROG_ID_JSON>`.
-Then replace the existing program ID with the newly generated address in `Anchor.toml` and `programs/cctp/src/lib.rs`.
+First, generate new keys for the program addresses with `solana-keygen new -o <PROG_ID_JSON>`.
+Then, replace the existing program IDs with the newly generated addresses in `Anchor.toml`, `programs/message-transmitter/src/lib.rs`, and `programs/token-messenger-minter/src/lib.rs`.

 Also, ensure the path to your wallet in `Anchor.toml` is correct.
 Alternatively, when running Anchor deploy or test commands, you can specify your wallet with `--provider.wallet` argument.
 The wallet's pubkey will be set as an upgrade authority upon initial deployment of the program.
 It is strongly recommended to use multisig upgrade authority when deploying to the mainnet.